nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-07-corporate_business_agility.md

 title: "Business Agility for Corporations - Adapt and Stay Ahead of the Competition"
 layout: post
 date: 2023-08-07
-update_date: 2023-09-05
+update_date: 2023-09-13
 author: jack_nicholaisen
-summary: "Dive into the world of corporate agility and learn how to foster a nimble and adaptive organization.
-This article covers everything from creating a culture of adaptability to implementing agile management practices, with practical tips and famous examples to help you stay ahead of the competition.
-Don't miss out on these valuable insights – Read THIS and transform your business today!"
+summary: "Discover corporate agility, foster adaptability, and implement agile practices.
+Read THIS for valuable insights to transform your business today!"
 permalink: /corporation/business-agility/
 ---